-But here’s the thing… it got us into the Highlands, (previous 2 photos, and the one below) and that was all we were after.
-So we were willing to put up with a beaten up van.
-Also I should say we originally rented a Toyota truck with a roof top tent, which would have been perfection for what we were trying to do.
+But here’s the thing… it got us into the Highlands, (the previous 2 photos, and the one below) and that was all we were after.
+So we were willing to put up with a beaten-up van.
+Also, I should say we originally rented a Toyota truck with a rooftop tent, which would have been perfection for what we were trying to do.
 But the day before we arrived, someone else wrecked the truck, and we ended up with the van instead.
 All in all, it did the job and didn’t break down, so we considered it to be a win.
 The moral of this tip is to book in advance if you have specific requirements!

-First you can either stop at cafes to eat, and charge your stuff whenever that’s available.
+First, you can either stop at cafes to eat and charge your stuff whenever that’s available.
 Or you can figure out how to charge on the go.
 We bought an inverter that had what amounts to tiny jumper cables to charge my laptop.
-I have an Apple which will not charge based off the kind of charger you can put into the cigarette lighter.
-But since we need my laptop to take photos from our SD cards onto a external hard drive, we had to figure out how to charge from the van.
+I have an Apple which will not charge based on the kind of charger you can put into the cigarette lighter.
+But since we need my laptop to take photos from our SD cards onto an external hard drive, we had to figure out how to charge from the van.

 Before we left for Iceland we did lots of testing to figure out how to get the inverter to work.
 Even though it said it could be plugged in on the inside of the vehicle, after blowing most of the fuses in both our trucks, we figured out this was definitely not the case.

-So we used the jumper cable attachments to hook the inverter up directly to the battery, and run the cable inside the vehicle to plug in the laptop.
+So we used the jumper cable attachments to hook the inverter up directly to the battery and run the cable inside the vehicle to plug in the laptop.
 This worked like a charm, but I should mention you have to have the vehicle running for this to work.
-Otherwise you’ll find yourself with a dead battery on the side or the road, or worse yet in the middle of nowhere!
+Otherwise, you’ll find yourself with a dead battery on the side of the road, or worse yet in the middle of nowhere!

 You can refer to the photo below to see the mass of cords and such in the middle seat of the van for everything charging, with me enjoying a cup of coffee on the backside of the Vestrahorn mountains, uploading photos from the previous night’s sunset and aurora.

-In fact, we pretty much lived in our head to toe Gortex for the entire trip.
-We had Gortex shoes, rain pants, rain jacket with hoods, and most importantly we had Sea to Summit bags to put over our camera gear.
+In fact, we pretty much lived in our head-to-toe Gortex for the entire trip.
+We had Gortex shoes, rain pants, rain jackets with hoods, and most importantly we had Sea to Summit bags to put over our camera gear.
 We saw so many people either soak their cameras, (lots of complaints about wrecked electronics) or people who didn’t do what they were wanting to do because they didn’t want to get wet and cold.